bvmake/Learn-C-Sharp-The-Hard-Easy-Way/notes/starting-out.md

 #Starting Line
 Let's get started.
 You are going to need a few things and going to have to do some small chores before we can start coding in C#.
+The first thing we'll need is <a href="http://www.mono-project.com/CsharpRepl" target="_blank">CSharpRepl</a>.
+It is an interactive programming environment for C# that ships with Mono.
+You can download it <a href="http://www.go-mono.com/mono-downloads/download.html" target="_blank">here</a>.

+#<a name="linqing">Linqing it Together</a>
-The first thing we'll need is LINQPad.
+The next thing we'll need is is LINQPad.
 It is a program that you can type C# code into and test it to see if it works.
 You can download it from [this page](http://www.linqpad.net/).
 The "Low Impact Setup" for .NET 4.0 (referred to as FW 4.0 on the linqpad site) is recommended.

 #<a name="expressive">Let's Get Expressive</a>
 Once LINQPad is installed on your computer, run it by clicking on the desktop icon (or on LINQPad.exe if you downloaded the zip file).